 Communities at Risk: Security Infrastructure Program (SIP)

-On February 11, 2013, the Honourable Vic Toews, Minister of Public Safety, announced the next call for proposals for the Communities at Risk: Security Infrastructure Program (SIP) has been launched.
+On February 14, 2014, the Honourable Steven Blaney, Minister of Public Safety and Emergency Preparedness, announced the next call for proposals for the Communities at Risk: Security Infrastructure Program (SIP).

 This program is designed to help communities at risk of hate-motivated crime improve their security infrastructure, which will help make Canada safer for all Canadians.

-Funding is available to eligible not-for-profit organizations thathave experienced hate-motivated incidents at or near the project site.
-The funds are to help with the costs of security infrastructure improvements for places of worship, provincially recognized educational institutions, and community centres in communities at risk of hate-motivated crime.
+Funding is available to eligible not-for-profit organizations linked to a community at risk of being victimized by hate-motivated crime.
+The funds are to help with the costs of security infrastructure improvements for places of worship, provincially recognized educational institutions, and community centers in communities at risk of hate-motivated crime.

 Applicants not eligible for funding include Crown Corporations, public institutions, for-profit organizations and individuals.